rfiorella/OLMT/README.md

 transient:     1850-present day simulation with transient CO2, land use, climate, etc.

 This utility will automatically create surface and domain files using an existing global file at the specified resolution (default:  hcru_hcru).

+Updates for running on LANL systems - contact Rich Fiorella (rfiorella@lanl.gov)

+The following set of cases are currently supported: